 - Difficulty fully straightening your knee without pain

-- Difficulty and pain with running
+- Discomfort with running

 In most instances, there is pain associated with a hamstring injury.
 The range of pain can be from mild to severe.
 As the hamstring covers a large portion of the back of the leg, the exact location of symptoms may vary from person to person.